Fluffy Blueberry Pancakes

 - Let batter rest.
 For best results, rest the batter for 5 to 10 minutes.
-This will allow the gluten in the flour to relax and the starch grains to swell and will make for the most light and fluffy pancakes.
+This will allow the gluten in the flour to relax and the starch grains to swell, so you have airy, fluffy pancakes.

 - Serve and enjoy.
 Top with any favorite toppings.
 We love maple syrup and an extra handful of fresh blueberries!